tedneward/Azgaarnoth/Creatures/Genies.md

 >- **Languages** Auran
 >- **Challenge** 11
 >___
->***Elemental Demise.***.
-If the djinni dies, its body disintegrates into a warm breeze, leaving behind only equipment the djinni was wearing or carrying.
+>***Elemental Demise.*** If the djinni dies, its body disintegrates into a warm breeze, leaving behind only equipment the djinni was wearing or carrying.
 >
->***Innate Spellcasting.***.
-The djinni's innate spellcasting ability is Charisma (spell save DC 17, +9 to hit with spell attacks).
+>***Innate Spellcasting.*** The djinni's innate spellcasting ability is Charisma (spell save DC 17, +9 to hit with spell attacks).
 It can innately cast the following spells, requiring no material components:
 >
 >At will: detect evil and good, detect magic, thunderwave
 >